noahbenson/jekyll-now/cv.md

 ### Experience

+* **2020-Present** Senior Data Scientist and Data Science Fellow, eScience Institute, University of Washington,
-* **2016-Present**  Research Scientist with with Dr. Jonathan Winawer, Dept. of Psychology, New York University
+* **2016-2020**  Research Scientist with with Dr. Jonathan Winawer, Dept. of Psychology, New York University
 * **2014-2016**  Post-doctoral Fellowship with Dr. Jonathan Winawer, Dept. of Psychology, New York University
 * **2010-2014**  Post-doctoral Fellowship with Drs.
 David Brainard and Geoff Aguirre, Depts. of Psychology and Neurology, University of Pennsylvania
 * **2006-2010**  Graduate Student under Dr. Valerie Daggett, Protein Simulation Analysis and Data Mining, Division of Biomedical and Health Informatics, University of Washington